mhaseebtariq/data-scientist-demystified/README.md

 * Experience with Cloud platforms and services like AWS, GCP, Azure

 ### Explaining Model
-Like mentioned before in some contexts it is really important to explain the model output.
+Like mentioned before, in some contexts it is really important to explain the model output.
 Imagine the level of confidence the operations analyst will have if she's presented with the explanation of the sales forecast [2] in the following manner:

 ![Model Explanation](./model-effects.png)